Orlando & Orange County: Which Restaurants Are Actually Clean?

 Wesley Chapel Restaurant Inspections: A Growing City Under the Microscope

 We analyzed inspection data for 151 Wesley Chapel restaurants.
-Nearly half earned an A grade — but 2 have an F. See who's clean and who needs work.
+Nearly half earned an A grade — but 1 has an F. See who's clean and who needs work.

 Mar 14, 2026